youtube/cobalt/src/README.md

     on even a budget desktop computer.
 Minor performance concerns can be greatly exaggerated, which seriously affects priorities.
   * **Fewer cores.** CE System-on-a-Chip (SoC) processors often do not have as many processor cores as we are used to in modern computers.
-Many deployed devices still only have a single core.
-  * **Sometimes No GPU.** Not all CE devices have a monster GPU to throw shaders at to offload CPU work.
-A different strategy is required to maximize leverage of an accelerated blitter, which is all some older devices have.
-Some newer CE devices have a GPU, but it's not nearly as powerful as what one would even see on a laptop.
+  * **Minimal GPU.** Not all CE devices have a monster GPU to throw shaders at to offload CPU work.
+As CE devices now have a standard GPU (though not nearly as powerful as even a laptop), OpenGL ES 2.0 is now required by Cobalt.
   * **Sometimes No JIT.** Many CE devices are dealing with "High-Value Content," and, as such, are very sensitive to security concerns.
 Ensuring that writable pages are not executable is a strong security protocol that can